hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

 # WASM

-While we had initially assumed that all operations within Iroha will be handled with instructions and conditionals, however, there are a few problems with this approach.
+While we had initially assumed that all operations within Iroha will be handled with instructions and conditionals, there are a few problems with this approach.

-    1. The ISI syntax is verbose and ugly.
+- The ISI syntax is verbose and ugly.
-    2. The ISI syntax is not familiar for most programmers.
+- The ISI syntax is not familiar for most programmers.
-    3. While ISI smart contracts are compact (usually a few bytes), they need to be hand-optimised.
+- While ISI smart contracts are compact (usually a few bytes), they need to be hand-optimised.

 In the long run, all of these problems are taken care of by using a **domain-specific language**, which gets optimised and compiled into a sequence of instructions that executes fast and takes very little space in the blocks, but is also easy to understand.
 Something that looks like your traditional `if` statements and `for` loops.